IMAGINE-Consortium/imagine/doc/source/design_components.rst

 :py:class:`imagine.fields.basic_fields.MagneticField` as illustrated in the template below.

 .. literalinclude:: ../../imagine/templates/magnetic_field_template.py

+It was assumed the existence of a hypothetical module :py:mod:`MY_GALAXY_MODEL` which, given a set of parameters and 3 arrays containing coordinate values, computes the magnetic field vector at each point.

 The method :py:meth:`get_field` must return an :py:class:`astropy.units.Quantity`, with shape `(Nx,Ny,Nz,3)` where `Ni` is the corresponding grid resolution and